joba-1/Corona_Model/README.md

 "Initiate world" - initialize small or large world for Gangelt (small = 10% of population and buildings, large = 100% of population and buildings)\
 "Info on world" - plot of age distribution + information on infected agents\
 "Sample simulation" - the first cell of this code block runs the baseline scenario for Gangelt (by default using small Gangelt); furthermore 'time_steps' and 'general_infectivity' can be adjusted by the user.
 The subsequent cells provide example result plots (health (sub)states over time, heat maps for interaction and infection patterns; overrepresentation and underrepresentation of schedule types or location types, respectively, for infection transmissions)

+To use it, start jupyter notebook (e.g. in the terminal with the activated gerdaenv type "jupyter notebook"), navigate to the corona_model directory and select "Demo.ipynb".
+To run the full simulation, click on "Cell --> Run All".

 For parallel computing on high end memory servers, we provide different other scripts, simulate_scenarios*.py (* = wildcard character).
 In general, you need a lot of RAM, depending on your input data files and other settings.
 We use AMD-based servers with 96 cores and 512 GB RAM, but the bottleneck is the RAM.
 That's why we can use just 24 cores.